 We love the theming of Disney’s Pop Century, as it often strikes up an interesting conversation with the tadpoles who ask, “What is that?”
 Leap and I get to reflect on memories from the past, while we create new ones with Tad and Lily.
 It’s a great resort for families because of its reasonable rates and easy access to the Disney Skyliner.

 The rooms are small at 260 square feet, but the recent refurbishment has opened up more space with the Murphy bed unit and adding more storage and shelving.
-You don't even have to worry about the size if you're planning to spend most of your time at the theme parks.
+You don't have to worry about the size if you plan to spend most of your time at the theme parks.
 Guests have found the bus transportation to be challenging and busy, so it’s better to use Skyliner (if going to Hollywood Studios or EPCOT) or avoid peak travel times.
 The food court has a lot of options to rotate through, but you may find that only having one restaurant is limiting (though keep in mind that Disney's Art of Animation is only a jump away).